knuckleswtf/scribe/docs/config.md

 - `middleware`: List of middleware to be attached to the documentation endpoint (if `add_routes` is true).

 ### `base_url`
-The base URL to be used in examples and the Postman collection.
+The base URL to be used in examples.
 By default, this will be the value of `config('app.url')`.

 ### `intro_text`
 The text to place in the "Introduction" section.
 Markdown and HTML are supported.